myl7/mylmoe/posts/mylmoe-demo.md

 Notice that `onclick="alert(1)"` would not work.
 `"alert(1)"` would be parsed as a string and passed to **React** `onClick` event handler, causing no effects.
-Additionally an error would be raised in Next.js development mode.
+Additionally, Next.js would raise an error in the development mode.

 ### LaTeX math inlines/blocks